codingsoo/REST_Go/README.md

 python3 report_small.py {port_number}
 ```

-You can see the result in data/{service name}/res.csv!
+You can see the result in data/project-tracking-system/res.csv!
-You can also find the detailed error message and time log in data/{service name}/error.json and data/{service name}/time.json.
+You can also find the detailed error message and time log in data/project-tracking-system/error.json and data/project-tracking-system/time.json.
-The report has seven rows and three columns.
+The data/project-tracking-system/res.csv has seven rows and three columns.
-The first row to the sixth row stands for the time (1 min, 2 min, 3 min, 4 min, 5 min, 6 min).
-For these rows, each column stands for the percentage of achieved line, branch, and method coverage.
+The first six rows show the coverage achieved in 1, 2, 3, 4, 5, and 6 minutes.
+For these rows, each column shows the percentage of achieved line, branch, and method coverage.
 The last row stands for the found error.
 The columns are the number of found errors, unique errors, and library errors.

 ### Stop session